darkrenaissance/darkfi/doc/src/misc/ircd.md

 See the script `script/run_node.sh` for an example of how to deploy a full node which does seed session synchronization, and accepts both inbound and outbound connections.

+## Global Buffer

+Copy [this script](https://github.com/narodnik/weechat-global-buffer/blob/main/buffclone.py) to `~/.weechat/python/autoload/`,
+and you will create a single buffer which aggregates messages from all channels.
+It's useful to monitor activity from all channels without needing to flick through them.